Corrective surgery for a weight loss procedure

 - Complications following the original surgery

-What types of revision surgery are available?
+Types of revision surgery

 - Removal of temporary procedure.
 For instance, removing existing gastric band (explanation).